DCSBL/ha-homewizard-energy/readme.md

 Things still to do before it is ready for everyone

 * ~Make repository HACS compatible~
-* Make polling rate adjustable
+* ~Make polling rate relevant to device~
-* Extend translation for everything relevant
-* Write some tests
-* Code cleanup
-* Submit to HA official repo
+* Prepare integration for other HomeWizard Energy devices